Asabeneh/30-Days-Of-Python/22_Day_Web_scraping/22_web_scraping.md

 If you run this code, you can see that the extraction is half done.
 You can continue doing it because it is part of exercise 1.
 For reference check the [beautifulsoup documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#quick-start)

+🌕 You are so special, you are progressing everyday.You are left with only eight days to your way to greatness.
+Now do some exercises for your brain and for your muscle.

 ## 💻 Exercises: Day 22

 1. Extract the table in this url (http://mlr.cs.umass.edu/ml/datasets.html) and change it to a json file